K-Sato1995/gatsbyBlog/content/posts/JS-TS-Tips/index.md

   - TypeScript
   - Tips
 published: true
-description: 'Here are some tips about JavaScript and TypeScript I learned while I was working on some projects.'
+description: 'Tips about JavaScript and TypeScript I learned while I was working on some projects.'
 ---

 # Only use let if necessary